Gary Tobin

 Gary Tobin was a demographer and researcher on the Jewish community.
-Tobin's work focused on Jewish demographics, racial make-up, and philanthropy.
+Tobin's work focused on Jewish demographics, diversity, and philanthropy.

+Early life

+Tobin was born in St. Louis, Missouri.
+He attended the University of California at Berkeley for an urban planning doctorate.

 Teaching

 After finishing his graduate degree in 1974, Tobin returned to St. Louis to teach at Washington University.
 In 1982, Tobin turned from teaching to demography, studying the demographics of the St. Louis Jewish community.
-For the next 14 years Tobin directed Brandeis University’s Maurice and Marilyn Cohen Center for Modern Jewish Studies in Boston.
+For the next 14 years, Tobin directed Brandeis University's Maurice and Marilyn Cohen Center for Modern Jewish Studies in Boston, Massachusetts.

 Research

 In 1994 Tobin founded the Institute of Jewish & Community Research (IJCR).
-His wife Diane worked with him as graphic designer to edit and publish the IJCR's reports.
+His wife Diane worked with him as graphic designer, editing and publishing IJCR's reports.
 Tobin was president of the IJCR, located in San Francisco, California.
 A 1998 article described the goals of the think tank as focusing on "Jewish philanthropy, synagogue life, and leadership development".

-In 1995 Tobin co-authored the report "American Jewish Philanthropy in the 1990s", which explored reasons for Jewish donation and charity strategy.
+In 1995, Tobin explored reasons for Jewish donation and charity strategy in "American Jewish Philanthropy in the 1990s", a report he co-authored.
 The report suggested that specificity was key in soliciting donations, and that the idea of "Jewish continuity" in particular lacked support from donors.

-In 1999, Tobin and Diane published a report titled "Study of Ethnic and Racial Diversity of the Jewish Population of the United States", which relied on a questionnaire they sent to Jews of color.
+In 1999, Tobin and Diane published a report titled "Study of Ethnic and Racial Diversity of the Jewish Population of the United States".
+The report relied on a questionnaire they sent to Jews of color.
 They later published it in book form as In Every Tongue: The Racial & Ethnic Diversity of the Jewish People.

 In 1999, Tobin wrote the book "Opening the Gates: How Proactive Conversion Can Revitalize the Jewish Community".
-The book suggested that one way to navigate American Jewish demographic trends would be encouragement towards conversion of non-Jewish spouses, a campaign he suggested could bring in millions of new Jews, largely into the Reform, Conservative, or Reconstructionist denominations.
+The book suggested that one way to navigate American Jewish demographic decline would be encouragement that non-Jewish spouses convert.
+He suggested that the campaign could bring in millions of new Jews, largely into the Reform, Conservative, or Reconstructionist denominations.
 Such a campaign would largely result in conversions not accepted by the Orthodox, a matter Tobin found unconcerning.

 In Spring 2003, Tobin published a study on large donations from the wealthiest Jews in the United States between 1995 and 2000.
-The study evaluated 188 gifts of over $10 million by 123 of these individuals.
-The study found that most of these donations went to non-Jewish institutions.
-Tobin said that this was in part because Jewish groups and the federation system lack the structure to take in this sort of large donation.
+The study evaluated 188 gifts of over $10 million made by 123 of these wealthy individuals.
+Tobin found that non-Jewish institutions received most of these donations.
+This occurred in part because Jewish groups and the federation system lacked the structure to take in this sort of large donation, suggested Tobin.

 In 2005 the Tobins published "The Uncivil University", a report that said that anti-Israel and antisemitic sentiment had taken root within universities in the United States and that universities had violated public trust by allowing this climate to develop.

 A 2005 study of Tobin's said that 10 percent of American Jews were black, Latino, Asian or mixed race.